 Anxiety can also be a trauma response; there may have been a time in your past when you didn’t feel safe, that unsafe feeling state can stay with you for many years, and this may be the cause of you feeling anxious in your everyday life.

 There isn’t a one size fits all when it comes to managing anxiety.
-Symptoms and causations remain complex.
+Symptoms and causation remain complex.
 You may want to try some grounding and distraction techniques.
-Meditation, mindfulness, yoga, physical exercise and self-care activities may help you feel less anxious, and should you need further support, contact a qualified counsellor who can help you with anxiety.
+Meditation, mindfulness, yoga, physical exercise and self-care activities may help you feel less anxious, and should you need further support, contact a qualified therapist who can help you with anxiety.